parsleyhealth/recruiting/frontend-engineer-interactive/README.md

 ### Hints

 * Be efficient!
-Please don’t reinvent the wheel, use scaffolds [create-react-app](https://github.com/facebook/create-react-app) and [tools](http://redux-form.com/) when they speed up your process and get you to your end goal faster.
+Please don’t reinvent the wheel, use scaffolds like [create-react-app](https://github.com/facebook/create-react-app) and [tools](http://redux-form.com/) when they speed up your process and get you to your end goal faster.